getodk/docs/odkx-src/app-designer-prereqs.rst

       $ /Android/cmdline-tools/latest/bin>
       $ /Android/cmdline-tools/latest/bin>sdkmanager.bat --list

-  9. Select the latest versions of the following packages by typing :guilabel:`sdkmanager` followed by the package path wrapped in quotes and separarted by a space:
+  9. Select the latest versions of the following packages by typing :guilabel:`sdkmanager` followed by the package path wrapped in quotes and separated by a space:

     - Android Platform-tools
     - Android Build-tools